 During a storm, an orangutan called Siswe picks ferns, leaves and branches and arranges them on her head like an umbrella.
 Her eyes are full of laughter as we get drenched.
 She loves the attention of photographers and plonks herself right in front of us.
 She is often seen lying around on the jetty with her legs waving in the air.
 From grooming herself to eating a banana, everything Siswe does is done in a theatrical way.
 Siswe is the only female orangutan at camp with no baby.
 An infection which nearly killed her a few years ago made her infertile.
 Born in 1978, she was the first baby born to a rehabilitated orangutan at Camp Leakey.
 Her mum Siswoyo was kept in a tiny cage and barely able to walk when she was brought to Camp Leakey in 1975.

 Akhmad & Atlas

 One morning we have the camp to ourselves.
 Akhmad and her seven-year-old son Atlas follow us back to the boat.
 Akhmad is also an ex-captive orangutan and has lived at Camp Leakey since 1975.
 She is very friendly and eight months pregnant, and I hope she will give birth during our visit.
-The morning is spent with them on the jetty.
-We take many photos and try and get as close as possible.
+The morning is spent with them on the jetty and we get so close to them, they even lay down beside us while we read.
 The highlight is when Akhmad hesitantly holds her hand out for me, and I offer her my hand and she holds it firmly.